Arrrttyyyys/Arrrttyyyys/README.md

 - 👋 Hi, I’m @Arrrttyyyys
-- 👀 I’m interested in Cybersecurity and Software Devlopment
+  - 👀 I’m interested in Cybersecurity and Artificial Inteligence
 - 🌱 I’m currently learning Data Structures and Algorithms
 - 💞️ I’m looking to collaborate on Projects
 - 📫 How to reach me, Linkedin - https://www.linkedin.com/in/atharvaverma/